We are advocating for existing EU environmental and animal welfare legislation to be maintained when the UK exits the EU

 Link’s Legal Strategy Group and the Environment Links UK Brexit Nature Coalition Group are working closely with Greener UK and a wide range of Link working groups.
 Together we have responded to the Government's Repeal Bill White Paper and we will seek to engage further.
 This includes preparing legal analysis and advice on transposing EU legislation and associated legal principles into domestic law, and explaining the importance of maintaining environment and animal welfare protections once we leave the EU.

-Current priorities include highlighting to MPs and decision-makers the key components that need to be in the Great Repeal Bill to safeguard environmental protection into the future and raising awareness of the significance of the Great Repeal Bill with Link members and their supporters, including through blogs and campaigns.
+Current priorities include highlighting to MPs and decision-makers the key components that need to be in the EU Withdrawal Bill to safeguard environmental protection into the future and raising awareness of the significance of the Bill with Link members and their supporters, including through blogs and campaigns.

 We are advocating for a sustainable farming and land use policy with high environmental and animal welfare standards

-Link’s Agriculture Working Group has joined up with Sustain and the Soil Association to develop a set of proposals for a sustainable land use and farming policy to replace the CAP.
-Link’s Animal Welfare and Water groups bring additional expertise and Link collaborates with Greener UK to raise awareness and seek broad support for these proposals.
+Link’s Agriculture Working Group has joined up with Sustain and the Soil Association to develop a set of proposals for a sustainable farming and land management policy to replace the CAP.
+Link’s Animal Welfare Group is also working with the Association of Lawyers for Animal Welfare (ALAW), producing a manifesto for animals post-Brexit.
+Additionally, Link's Blueprint for Water Group brings additional expertise and Link collaborates with Greener UK to raise awareness and seek broad support for a number of their [roposals.

 Link members believe that the key change needed is to move away from the current perverse subsidy system to a future that only invests taxpayers’ money in farm-based programmes that benefit everyone, including supporting abundant nature, clean water and beautiful landscapes, while ensuring the highest standards of animal welfare.